libonomy/aphelion-staking/rpc/core/CONTRIBUTING.md

-# Openapi docs
+## Swagger docs

-Do not forget to update ../openapi/openapi.yaml if making changes to any endpoint.
+Do not forget to update ../swagger/swagger.yaml if making changes to any endpoint.